dragonfire535/xiao/README.md

 ### Games:

 * **akinator**: Think about a real or fictional character, I will try to guess who it is.
-* **apples-to-apples**: Compete to see who can come up with the best card to match an adjective.
 * **balloon-pop**: Don't let yourself be the last one to pump the balloon before it pops!
 * **battle**: Engage in a turn-based battle against another user or the AI.
 * **captcha-quiz**: Try to guess what the captcha says.
-* **cards-against-humanity**: Compete to see who can come up with the best card to fill in the blank.
 * **chance**: Attempt to win with a 1 in 1000 (or your choice) chance of winning.
 * **emoji-emoji-revolution**: Can you type arrow emoji faster than anyone else has ever typed them before?
 * **fishy**: Go fishing.